The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Introduction

 Up to date, there are no theoretical results supporting these experimental observations.
 On the contrary, it has been shown that instances generated by the community attachment model~\cite{gl-mbrsig-15}, which enforces a community structure, are hard for modern SAT solvers~\cite{mds-hscs-16}.
-With this paper, we provide a theoretical foundation that matches the observations in practice by studying the proof complexity of instances drawn from the power-law SAT model or from a very general model with underlying geometry.
-Our findings are that heterogeneous instances are hard asymptotically almost surely\footnote{\emph{Asymptotically almost surely (\aas)} refers to a probability that tends to $1$ for $n\to \infty$. \emph{With high probability (\whp)} refers to the stronger requirement that the probability is in $1 - O(1/n)$.} in that modern SAT solvers require superpolynomial or even exponential running time to refute unsatisfiable instances.
+With this paper, we provide a theoretical foundation that matches the observations in practice by studying the proof complexity of $k$-SAT instances (for constant $k$) drawn from the power-law SAT model, and from a very general model with underlying geometry.
+The former was introduced by Ansótegui et al.~\cite{abl-tilrsi-09}, the latter is a generalization of the geometric model by \citet{gl-lrsi-17} in the same way as geometric inhomogeneous random graphs~\cite{bkl-sgirglt-17} are a generalization of hyperbolic random graphs~\cite{kpk-hgcn-10}.
+Our findings are that heterogeneous instances are hard asymptotically almost surely\footnote{\emph{Asymptotically almost surely (\aas)} refers to a probability that tends to $1$ for $n\to \infty$. \emph{With high probability (\whp)} refers to the stronger requirement that the probability is in $1 - O(1/n)$.
+Additionally, we say that an event holds \emph{with overwhelming probability}, if for every $c > 0$ it holds with probability at least $1 - O(n^{-c})$.} in that modern SAT solvers require superpolynomial or even exponential running time to refute unsatisfiable instances.
 On the contrary, instances with a high level of locality facilitated by an underlying geometry are \aas{}\ easy to solve.
+Our results focus on unsatisfiable instances, i.e., on the case where a solver has to prove that no satisfying assignment exists.
+This is typically much harder than finding a satisfying assignment, making the unsatisfiable regime arguably more relevant.
 Besides these results on SAT, we provide insights on the complexity of weighted higher-order Voronoi diagrams in higher dimensions, which is of independent interest.

-\paragraph{Outline.}
+The power-law and geometric models both mimic specific properties observed in industrial instances while trying to make as little additional assumptions as possible.
+Though this makes the resulting instances arguably more realistic than, e.g., instances drawn uniformly at random, we want to stress that even the geometric model is far from a perfect representation of industrial instances.
+Thus, our results do not claim to completely explain the efficiency of modern SAT solvers on industrial instances.
+However, to the best of our knowledge, we provide the first theoretical result that links a high level of locality to provably more tractable instances, which we believe to be a first step towards closing the theory--practice gap.

+\subsubsection{Outline}